AKUA MIND BODY

 AKUA IS HERE TO HELP!

 If you or someone you love is struggling with substance use or a mental health disorder, AKUA can help.
-AKUA Mind & Body provides an integrative treatment approach with multiple levels of care from detox, residential to intensive outpatient programs.
+AKUA Mind Body provides an integrative treatment approach with multiple levels of care from detox, and residential to intensive outpatient programs.
 With several facilities throughout the Sacramento Region, Lost Angeles & Orange County Region, and San Diego Region, we aim to provide our clients with a solid foundation for healing and transformation.
-Gender-specific and Co-ed facilities available.
+Gender-specific and Co-ed facilities are available.

 Call our 24/7 admissions helpline to seek help today!